apache/cordova-js/README.md

   platforms.
 For example, error objects.
 Should we return JSON objects from native or minimal primitives (i.e. error codes as numbers)?
 Both are in use today, we need to decide on a standard.
+- Port all of the unit-testy stuff from mobile spec over to this project.
+Have mobile spec as a defacto functional/integration test.
+- Once-over all of the cordova-docs with the APIs defined in here to make sure all is consistent.
+There were function signature tweaks, undocumented procedures, etc.

 # TODO / Hacking / Contributing